 In fact, while often not perceived as desirable, the “fight or flight” response caused by anxiety can be incredibly useful in times of danger, warning us to take immediate action to mitigate (or avoid) a potential threat.

-However, problems can arise if anxiety takes control, where there is no rational reason to feel down and out.
-In the UK alone, there were over 8.2 million cases of reported anxiety in 2013, and in England, women are twice as likely to be diagnosed with an anxiety disorder than men.
+However, problems can arise if anxiety takes control, or it it regularly arises without any rational reason.
+In the UK alone, there were over 8.2 million cases of reported anxiety disorder in 2013, and in England, women are twice as likely to be diagnosed with an anxiety disorder than men.

-They are seeking remedies which avoid the side effects of SSRIs and the addictive nature of some of the status quo remedies available.
+They are seeking remedies which avoid both the side effects of SSRIs and the and the addictive nature of some of the status quo remedies available.